hschhhwwwo0o/yamu/README.md

 #### Module @mock-up-generator

 The module is intended for mock-up state management.
-Includes device selection, image insertion, device settings
+Includes device selection, image insertion, device settings.

 The module implements the claims: